abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Orders compared to other categories](order_category.svg)

 Note that although two objects in an order might be directly connected by just one arrow, they might still be be indirectly connected by more than one arrow.
-So when we define an order in categorical way it's crucial to say that these ways are equivalent i.e. that all diagrams that show orders commute.
+So when we define an order in categorical way it's crucial to specify that *these ways are equivalent* i.e. that all diagrams that show orders commute.

 Products and sums
 ---